smalldjangoking/FishMarket/README.md

 1. Get a Novaposhta API Key at [https://api-portal.novapost.com](https://api-portal.novapost.com/uk/api-nova-post/start/api-keys/)
 2. Create your own bot in telegram [BotFather](https://t.me/BotFather) and get the API token
+3. You will also need SMTP credentials from your email service provider.
+[Google](https://www.google.com/search?client=firefox-b-d&q=How+to+get+SMTP+credentials+)
-3. Clone the repo
+4. Clone the repo
    ```sh
    git clone https://github.com/smalldjangoking/FishMarket.git
    ```
-4. Update the `.env` file by adding your authorization data and the API keys obtained from steps _1_ and _2_
+5. Update the `.env` file by adding your authorization data and the API keys obtained from steps _1_ and _2_
    ```sh
    DJANGO_SUPERUSER_EMAIL=
    DJANGO_SUPERUSER_PASSWORD=